Central bank digital currencies by country: Turkey

-In January 2021, the Central Bank of Turkey announced a planned digital currency trial in the second half of 2021.
+In January 2021, the Central Bank of the Republic of Turkey (CBRT) announced a planned digital currency trial in the second half of 2021.

+The CBRT successfully tested the first payment transaction using the digital lira in January 2023, and planned to run further phases of pilot studies to widen participation in 2023.

+United Arab Emirates

+In March 2023, The Central Bank of the United Arab Emirates (CBUAE) announced the commencement of the implementation of the CBUAE Central Bank Digital Currency (CBDC) Strategy.

+In October 2023, the United Arab Emirates enacted Federal Law No. 54 of 2023, broadening the definition of currency to include a "National Digital Currency".
+The amended law was published on 31 October 2023.

+In January 2024, the UAE sent the first cross border payment using the Digital Dirham.
+The payment of Dirham 50 million ($13.6m) was made to China.

 Ukraine

 In December 2018, the National Bank of Ukraine piloted a digital currency, the e-hryvnia, with about 5,500 tokens.
 It is considering how to technically advance a nationwide launch.

 United Kingdom

 The Bank of England discussed a blockchain-based central bank currency in a September 2015 speech by chief economist Andrew G. Haldane, on possible ways to implement negative interest rates.
 A March 2016 speech by Ben Broadbent, the bank's deputy governor of monetary policy, appears to be the first use of the phrase "central bank digital currency", and notes direct inspiration by Bitcoin.
 In April 2021, the Bank of England and HM Treasury announced a joint CBDC Taskforce to examine the possibility of a CBDC in the UK.